fluidware/fluidsurveys-docs/chapters/Publish/settings.rst

 	* - Option
 	  - Description
 	* - 1.
 Survey Language
-	  - Each language will have a specific code that allows for you to quickly identifiy which file you are presently translating.
+	  - Each language will have a specific code that allows for you to quickly identify which file you are presently translating.
 Example of such languages
 		    * fr = French
 		    * en = English
 		    * de = German